joeriben/comfy_nodes/README.md

 - Optional debug logging and model unloading for Ollama.
 - Optional API key file handling for OpenRouter.
 - Includes an image-to-text analysis node for multimodal LLMs.
+- New: **Flexible text distribution** node for routing strings to multiple downstream paths.

 ---